platformio/platformio-docs/projectconf/section_env_build.rst

       - Add directory *dir* to the list of directories to be searched for ``-l``.

-This option can be set by global environment variable :envvar:`PLATFORMIO_BUILD_FLAGS`.
+This option can also be set by global environment variable :envvar:`PLATFORMIO_BUILD_FLAGS`.

 For more detailed information about available flags/options go to: